Apple Streusel Coffee Cake

 - 2/3 cup buttermilk

-Mix together the flour, sugar and pecans.
+- Mix together the flour, brown sugar, and pecans.
 Cut in the butter to form the streusel, using your fingers if needed to make crumbs.

 Adapted from Food and Wine.